 Our list of the best city building games offers something for every management game fan, which is why you can find some of them on our best PC games list, from hardcore town planners looking for a challenge to entries that welcome genre newcomers with the promise of tutorials, stripped-back interfaces, and a few apocalyptic threats.

-Here are the best city building games on PC:
+Here are the best city building games:

-Tropico 6 is all about finding balance in a city that can’t satisfy all factions and residents, as challenges arise from crooked government officials that you’ll need to complete in order to work towards your overall goal, which changes with each scenario.
+Tropico 6 is all about finding balance in a city that can’t satisfy all factions and residents, as challenges arise from crooked government officials that you’ll need to complete to work towards your overall goal, which changes with each scenario.

 Instead of creating a new city to entice residents, your main objective is to rebuild humanity, a lofty goal indeed.
-In doing so, you’ll need to try to adjust to the atmosphere, battle against constant natural disasters, a lack of oxygen (pretty big deal, this one), and even alien lifeforms like gigantic sandworms.
+In doing so, you’ll need to try to adjust to the atmosphere and battle against constant natural disasters, a lack of oxygen (pretty big deal, this one), and even alien lifeforms like gigantic sandworms.

 You’ll start out as a governor and rise through the ranks to establish yourself as president of your colony as the rest of the game follows suit, expanding your toolset and testing your abilities by starting off with small goals like building a water pump and escalating all the way to manning a full-scale Starship Troopers-like army.

 Aven Colony isn’t just a pure city building game, as it combines qualities from the best 4X games and strategy games.
 Some light combat and a neat expedition system let you eventually uncover the planet’s history.

 Frostpunk is the kind of city builder that will make you question your morality over and over again.
 Your job is to survive a premature ice age in a sheltered steampunk-powered city that was left unfinished before the big freeze took hold.
 As the leader of a group of survivors, your role is to rebuild the city around a giant heater that constantly needs fuel to keep your denizens safe and healthy.